stephantul/wubi/README.rst

 * Python 3 support
 * Corpus support from the command line
 * Support for custom characters using a JSON dictionary
+* The forward and backward translations are identical, with the exception of full-width numerals being converted to their normalized counterparts.

 Install
 -------